 Garage rock pioneers Nirvana were known for plenty of hits.
 “Smells Like Teen Spirit” (Video below left) is probably one of the most famous (and catchy) songs in their discography.

-This song is great to practice using both riffs and strumming patterns.
+This song is great for practicing using both riffs and strumming patterns.
 As this video tutorial (below right) will show you, the very first riff only uses two notes!
 In terms of chording, this version uses power chords F5, Ab5, Bb5, and Db5.

 11. Sweet Child O’ Mine — Guns ‘N Roses